Are you replacing your roof and curious about the types of shingles available?

 8. Solar Shingles

 Solar shingles are a current selection that aims to optimize energy consumption and efficiency in your home by generating electricity, thus cutting your energy bills.
-They have great curbside appeal and uniquely only require installation on the roof’s south side.
+They have great curb appeal and require installation only on the roof’s south side.

 However, they are expensive, must be paired with other roofing materials, and have a shorter lifespan than other shingle types on average.